 When the data is analyzed and meaningful insights have been recorded, the ux process can continue with the design.

 During the design stage the UX designers would produce all the design deliverables that the end user will actually interact with and which will have the greatest impact on the user experience.

 In order to build any properly functioning interface, the information architecture needs to be put in place first.
 The information architecture represents all pages or features in a software and how they are related to each other.
 It can be represented as a schematic chart of linked boxes with or without hierarchical structure.

 Once the basic structure of the interface is clear, it is easy to define the path a user should take to complete a task.
 User flows describe each touchpoint the user has with the interface while achieving their goal.
 At this point, high visual fidelity or aesthetics are not crucial, so user flows can be quickly sketched on paper or created out of sticky notes, so that they can be easily altered during ideation sessions.

-Additionally, the ux wireframes can be linked to represent different user flows (wireflows).
-In that way, it is easier for the stakeholders to visualise and understand both the interface and the process of completing a certain task.
+Additionally, the UX wireframes can be linked to represent different user flows (wireflows).
+In that way, it is easier for the stakeholders to visualize and understand both the interface and the process of completing a certain task.

 Any UX designer would tell you it is the high fidelity prototype that is most desired by everyone.
 Prototypes, especially when they are realistic representations of the interface, are invaluable as they spare companies time and money on developing an interface that has visual and experience flaws.

 In practice, you can validate even a low and mid fidelity prototype with stakeholders or even with users.
 User testing is great for creating efficiencies in the UX design process as it can help you figure out what works well and what does not even before development has started.